-You also should consider if they’re in any pain (e.g. arthritis) or have a mental impairment that will make socialisation difficult for them.
+You also should consider if they’re in any pain (e.g. arthritis) or have a mental impairment that will make socialization difficult for them.
 If you think this is the case, do not hesitate to talk to your vet who can provide some advice.

 The best way to begin is to find an environment in which your dog is already comfortable, and slowly progress from there.
 For example, if you’re trying to introduce friends and family, have them approach your leashed dog slowly and one at a time, keeping their voices low and calm.
 Let them give your dog toys and if they show any anxiety, end the session and try another time.
-It's important to finish a socialisation session positively, so remember to bring toys and treats.
+It's important to finish a socialization session positively, so remember to bring toys and treats.

-Encouragement, positivity, and patience will play a big role in your dog’s socialisation – as will rewards!
+Encouragement, positivity, and patience will play a big role in your dog’s socialization – as will rewards!
 Any time they make progress or try to conquer their fears, reward them with praise and their favourite toy or treat.
 Just remember to limit the number of treats you give and reduce the size of their main meals to balance their food intake.

 Socializing adult dogs can take a long time, and you may encounter setbacks along the way.
 Don't be discouraged though, as the long term benefit to both you and your dog will be worth the time and effort.
 Please always consult with your veterinarian as they are the best resource to support you regarding socializing your puppy or dog.